-Orzo is one of those pasta that much resembles rice.
-It’s very easy to cook and can be used for many dishes such as salad, or in soups.
+Orzo is one of those kinds of pasta that much resembles rice.
+It’s very easy to cook and can be used for many dishes such as salad, or soups.
 This is one of our favourite simple, yet delicious recipes.
 The sweet freshness of the cherry tomatoes along with the fresh herbs and the salty cheese make this a perfect dish.
 It’s a great kid friendly recipe.

-The ingredients for Orzo
+The Ingredients for Orzo with Cherry Tomatoes

 - 1 cup uncooked orzo

 - 2 large crimini mushrooms (about 1/2 cup sliced)